abostroem/2021-01-07-aas-online/index.md

 2' to be actual dates or days of the week.
 {% endcomment %}
 <h2 id="schedule">Schedule</h2>
+Given the virtual nature of this workshop, three 30 minute breaks will be given rather than two short breaks and a long lunch break.
+In between each 30 minute break there will be a five minute break, after approximately 30 minutes of instruction.

 {% if site.carpentry == "swc" %}
 {% include swc/schedule.html %}